ammogcoder/Analytics/README.md

 **TrackUser(string userId)**

+@param UserID Label identifying the user.

+You only need to set UserID on a tracker once.
+By setting it on the tracker, the ID will be sent with all subsequent hits.

 ```
 CrossAnalytics.Current.TrackUser("userId");
 ```

-You only need to set User ID on a tracker once.
-By setting it on the tracker, the ID will be sent with all subsequent hits.

 **TrackScreen(string screenName)**